 Indications and Usage for Methimazole

-Methimazole is indicated:
+Methimazole tablets are indicated:

 - In patients with Graves’ disease with hyperthyroidism or toxic multinodular goiter for whom surgery or radioactive iodine therapy is not an appropriate treatment option.

-- To ameliorate symptoms of hyperthyroidism in preparation for thyroidectomy or radioactive iodine therapy
+- To ameliorate symptoms of hyperthyroidism in preparation for thyroidectomy or radioactive iodine therapy.

-Methimazole readily crosses placental membranes and can cause fetal harm, particularly when administered in the first trimester of pregnancy.
-Rare instances of congenital defects, including aplasia cutis, craniofacial malformations (facial dysmorphism; choanal atresia) and gastrointestinal malformations (esophageal atresia with or without tracheoesophageal fistula; umbilical abnormalities) have occurred in infants born to mothers who received Methimazole during pregnancy.
-If Methimazole is used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be warned of the potential hazard to the fetus.
+Methimazole crosses the placental membranes and can cause fetal harm, when administered in the first trimester of pregnancy.
+Rare instances of congenital defects, including aplasia cutis, craniofacial malformations (facial dysmorphism; choanal atresia), gastrointestinal malformations (esophageal atresia with or without tracheoesophageal fistula), omphalocele and abnormalities of the omphalomesenteric duct have occurred in infants born to mothers who received Methimazole tablets in the first trimester of pregnancy.
+If Methimazole tablets are used during pregnancy or if the patient becomes pregnant while taking this drug, the patient should be warned of the potential hazard to the fetus.

-Since the above congenital defects have been reported in offspring of patients treated with Methimazole, it may be appropriate to use other agents in pregnant women requiring treatment for hyperthyroidism, particularly during organogenesis, in the first trimester of pregnancy.
-If Methimazole is used, the lowest possible dose to control the maternal disease should be given.
+Because of the risk for congenital malformations associated with use of Methimazole tablets in the first trimester of pregnancy, it may be appropriate to use other agents in pregnant women requiring treatment for hyperthyroidism.
+If Methimazole tablets are used, the lowest possible dose to control the maternal disease should be given.

 Although there have been reports of hepatotoxicity (including acute liver failure) associated with Methimazole, the risk of hepatotoxicity appears to be less with Methimazole than with propylthiouracil, especially in the pediatric population.
-Symptoms suggestive of hepatic dysfunction (anorexia, pruritus, right upper quadrant pain, etc) should prompt evaluation of liver function (bilirubin, alkaline phosphatase) and hepatocellular integrity (ALT, AST).
+Symptoms suggestive of hepatic dysfunction (anorexia, pruritis, right upper quadrant pain, etc.) should prompt evaluation of liver function (bilirubin, alkaline phosphatase) and hepatocellular integrity (ALT, AST).
 Drug treatment should be discontinued promptly in the event of clinically significant evidence of liver abnormality including hepatic transaminase values exceeding 3 times the upper limit of normal.

 Methimazole can cause hypothyroidism necessitating routine monitoring of TSH and free T4 levels with adjustments in dosing to maintain a euthyroid state.
 Because the drug readily crosses placental membranes, Methimazole can cause fetal goiter and cretinism when administered to a pregnant woman.
-For this reason, it is important that a sufficient, but not excessive, dose be given during pregnancy (see Precautions, Pregnancy).
+For this reason, it is important that a sufficient, but not excessive, dose be given during pregnancy (see PRECAUTIONS, Pregnancy).

 Patients who receive Methimazole should be under close surveillance and should be cautioned to report immediately any evidence of illness, particularly sore throat, skin eruptions, fever, headache, or general malaise.
 In such cases, white-blood-cell and differential counts should be obtained to determine whether agranulocytosis has developed.
 Particular care should be exercised with patients who are receiving additional drugs known to cause agranulocytosis.

+Because Methimazole may cause hypoprothrombinemia and bleeding, prothrombin time should be monitored during therapy with the drug, especially before surgical procedures.
 Thyroid function tests should be monitored periodically during therapy.
-Once clinical evidence of hyperthyroidism has resolved, the finding of a rising serum TSH indicates that a lower maintenance dose of Methimazole should be employed.
+Once clinical evidence of hyperthyroidism has resolved, the finding of a rising serum TSH indicates that a lower maintenance dose of Methimazole tablets should be employed.

-Due to potential inhibition of vitamin K activity by Methimazole, the activity of oral anticoagulants (e.g., warfarin) may be increased; additional monitoring of PT/INR should be considered, especially before surgical procedures.
+Anticoagulants (oral): Due to potential inhibition of vitamin K activity by Methimazole, the activity of oral anticoagulants (e.g., warfarin) may be increased; additional monitoring of PT/INR should be considered, especially before surgical procedures.

-Serum digitalis levels may be increased when hyperthyroid patients on a stable digitalis glycoside regimen become euthyroid; a reduced dosage of digitalis glycosides may be needed.
+Digitalis glycosides: Serum digitalis levels may be increased when hyperthyroid patients on a stable digitalis glycoside regimen become euthyroid; a reduced dosage of digitalis glycosides may be needed.